WorkplaceX/Framework/Readme.md

 # Framework

-Framework to create database application based on Angular 4 with server side rendering, ASP.NET Core and MS-SQL.
+Framework to create database applications based on Angular 4 with server side rendering, ASP.NET Core and MS-SQL.
 This repo contains no business logic.
-Business logic goes into your repo.
+Company business logic goes for example into your private repo.

 ## Getting started